-The following is the YAML for creating a Secret in QCBM, where the value of the Secret needs to be a Base64encoded string.
+The following is the YAML for creating a Secret in QCBM, where the value of the Secret needs to be a Base64-encoded string.

 '''

 Create a Secret.

 apiVersion: v1

 kind: Secret

 metadata:

 name: qcbm-keys

 namespace: qcbm

 labels:

 qcloud-app: qcbm-keys

 data:

-\# xxx is the Base64-encoded string, which can be generated by using the echo -n
+xxx is the Base64-encoded string, which can be generated by using the echo -n

 raw string | base64 shell command.

-MYSQL_ACCOUNT: XXX
+MYSQL_ACCOUNT: xxx

 MYSQL_PASSWORD: xxx

-REDIS PASSWORD: XXX

-SW_AGENT_AUTHENTICATION: xxx # TSW access token as described below

-type: Opaque

 '''